imrafaelmerino/imrafaelmerino/README.md

 ## [JIO](https://github.com/imrafaelmerino/JIO)

 JIO stands as a testament that Functional Programming in Java is more than just possible 🕺.
-It seamlessly integrates values, expressions, and functions into the CompletableFuture API.
+It seamlessly integrates values, expressions, and functions into virtual threads and structured concurrency.
 The prowess of the IO monad unfolds, offering unparalleled capabilities to harness a spectrum of effects, be it console programs, HTTP requests, or database calls.
 The world of lambdas and values within JIO is inherently composable and referentially transparent, providing a robust framework to navigate complexity 😌.
 In the realm of Java, there seems to be nothing quite like it 🤷‍️.
 JIO's expressive